-Next, log in to your ServiceNow node.
-Click “Accept Invitation”.
+Or you can log in to your ServiceNow node.
+Navigate to “Connections” in the left-hand menu and click “Accept Invitation”.
 A pop-up will appear with a field to paste in your invitation code.
 Do so, and click “Next”.

 You’ll see a confirmation screen saying the connection is established.
 Next, click “Configure Sync”.
 You’ll be shown a video showing you how to configure the connection.
 Then, you’re taken to an edit connection screen where you can make these changes.
 I’ll talk more about that in steps four and five.

 At this point, your connection is up and running.
 All that remains is to choose what is synchronized, and when that takes place.

 Step 4 – Configure Your Connection to Determine What Gets Shared